Age of Consent Laws Across the US (Is It Illegal to Date a Minor?)

 What Are The Penalties For Statutory Rape?

 The penalties for statutory rape are jail time, fines, and a criminal record.
-The severity of the punishment depends on the minor's age, the age difference between the minor and the adult, and the specific laws in your state.
+The punishment's severity depends on the minor's age, the age gap with the adult, and your state's laws.

 Related Article: Differences between Sexual Abuse & Molestation